Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 <% end %>
 {% endcodeblock %}

-This UI is a two part thing: if a user has already filled his details, he can use the search form and search for people nearby.
+This UI has two parts: if a user has already filled his details, he can use the search form and search for people nearby.
-If this is a new user, he fills his details, optionally allows a browser to get his location and saves the profile in the database.
+If this is a new user, he fills his details, optionally allows a browser to get his location and saves his profile in the database.

 We now need to modify the `app/assets/javascripts/application.js` and remove the files we're not using.
-In my case I remove them all and leave the `application.js` empty.
+I remove them all and leave the `application.js` empty.

-The view code checks the `current_user` method to see if current user profile has been filled.
+The view code checks the `current_user` method to see if the current user profile has been filled.
 Let's create this method:

 {% codeblock lang:ruby %}